jadKhoury1/simple-body-validator-documentation/docs/error-messages/translating-error-messages.md

     const validator = make(data, rules).setLang(lang);
 ```
 :::tip
-In case the message was not found in the specified language file, the validator will utilize to the fallback language.
-In case the message was not found in the fallback language, the final fallback will be the English language.
+If the validator cannot find the error message in the specified language file, it will use the fallback language.
+If the error message is not found in the fallback language either, the validator will use English.
 :::

 ## Specifying Custom Messages